23 out of 26 people found this review helpfulwrite a review of this game

 read more reviews for this game

-SummaryBetter than its genre brethren, but does that really mean much?..
+SummaryBetter than most of its genre brethren, but does that really mean much?..

 Of course, Snatcher wouldn't be the same without the action segments.
 The furious shooting releases the stress accumulated during the investigation, and although those sequences are rather simple, they are certainly fun.
 Unfortunately, there were very few of those sequences, but there were many situations where you expected shooting, and this alone was curiously enough to keep you in suspense.